-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in Denmark.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in Denmark.

 What are the main methods of resolving commercial disputes?

 The most common way to solve commercial disputes in Denmark is through the court system.
 However, this is not the general tendency in all legal fields in Denmark.
 Particularly within the field of construction, arbitration is the primary dispute resolution mechanism.
 The majority of Danish construction contracts incorporate the General Conditions for the Provision of Work and Supplies within Building and Engineering (In Danish: Almindelige Betingelser 92 (AB 92)) which provides for arbitration.

 AB 92 has been revised in June 2018 and is now referred to as AB 18.
 Arbitration has been maintained as the primary dispute resolution method in AB 18 but it also introduces new dispute resolution mechanisms such as mediation and conciliation as well as DAB/DRB.

 What are the main procedural rules governing commercial litigation?

 The primary act governing litigation, including commercial litigation, in Denmark is the Administration of Justice Act which regulates the legal proceedings taking place at the courts.
 The Act is extensive and thoroughly sets out the steps for the litigation procedure at the courts and determines questions such as when and how the parties are to exchange various pleadings, the legal effect if the parties do not adequately comply with the provisions etc. The act applies in commercial and civil disputes as well as in criminal cases.

 In case the parties have chosen arbitration in Denmark as the dispute resolution mechanism, the Danish Arbitration Act applies and determines the arbitration process.
 The Danish Arbitration Act was adopted in 2005 and is based on UNCITRAL Model Law on International Commercial Arbitration.